dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The architecture will demonstrate the universal control plane's multi-cloud and multi-environment capabilities.

-The evaluation of this project will partially be based on how well the implemented universal control plane manages to host/deploy/run this test application and what implications/challenges it may bring.
+The evaluation of this project will partially be based on how well the implemented universal control plane manages to host/deploy/run this demonstration application and what implications/challenges it may bring.

 # 7. Implementation